technomancy7/netcrawler/README.md

 sp = Startpage()

 pages = sp.search('python')
-#returns a list of results from Startpage search engine
+#returns a list of search results, each entry is a dict contains keys for description, url, title
 ```

 ## IMGUR search